home-assistant/developers.home-assistant/docs/core/entity/button.md

 ## Properties

-As this integration is stateless, it doens't provide any specific properties for itself.
+As this integration is stateless, it doesn't provide any specific properties for itself.
 Other properties that are common to all entities such as `icon`, `name` etc are still applicable.

 ## Methods